-John Tarleton, one of The Indypendent’s founders, will return in February 2014 as Co-Editor.
+John Tarleton, one of The Indypendent’s founders, will return in February 2014 as Editor-in-Chief.
 He will be teaming up with Alina Mogilyanskaya, the paper’s other full-time staffer.

 Tarleton served as a writer, editor and lead coordinator at The Indypendent from 2001-2009.
 Most recently, he has worked as the associate editor of Clarion, the newspaper of the Professional Staff Congress, a progressive union local that represents 25,000 faculty and professional staff at the City University of New York.